 When seeking a high-quality rehab or treatment center, it is essential first to know that no single treatment is appropriate for every person.
 In fact, treatment must be tailored to your individual needs.

-The best approach to treatment includes a holistic one, one that meets your needs related to medical, psychological, and social well-being, as well as any needed vocational and legal services.
+The best approach to treatment is a holistic one.
+A plan that meets your needs related to medical, psychological, and social well-being, as well as any needed vocational and legal services.

 When considering a potential center, the center’s staff should be able to tailor treatment to your specific needs.

 Additionally, you want to look for an accredited center.
 The highest accreditation level for rehab centers is the Joint Commission Behavioral Health accreditation.
 This accreditation means that the center opens its doors to a panel of outside experts for review.

 The panel will validate the care, treatment, and services provided at the center.
 Furthermore, programs of high quality will have fully-licensed staff who have received special training in the treatment of substance use and mental disorders.

 Some good questions to ask regarding accreditation and quality treatment include :

 - Has the program been licensed or certified by the state?